Ask the Dry Eye Doctor

 Many other options also are available for treating glaucoma:

 - Your husband can ask about laser therapy for glaucoma.
-This technology can help lower eye pressure typically for about three years.
+This technology can help lower typically for about three years.
 This can give your husband a "break" from the glaucoma eye drops and allow the dry eye to improve.
 However, eye pressure may not go down enough for him to get off the eye drops.

 - A preservative-free formulation of Timoptic eye drops for glaucoma is available.
 This version would be less likely to cause ocular irritation.
 Obviously, your husband would need to speak with his doctor to see whether he could use this type of medication to control eye pressure.